UffizziCloud/uffizzi_cli/README.md

 $ uffizzi config
 ```

-Launching interactive setup guide that sets the values for `hostname` and `project`
+Launching interactive setup guide that sets the values for `server` and `project`

 ### config subcommands